ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

 higher.

 To do this we'll use the array's index number to provide a variable in a made up formula for increasing the height.
-We want the stacked candy boxes to start a specific point, lets say 190 pixels above the bottom of the svg 'canvas' that we create.
+We want the stacked candy boxes to start at a specific point, lets say 190 pixels above the bottom of the svg 'canvas' that we create.
 The first candy for a time will then start at '400 - (35 * 1 + 190)'.
 That means starting at the bottom of the screen '400', we'll subtract 190, so